You need two things out of the content that lives on your website.

 Recommended Reading: An Anchor Text User Guide: What It Is, SEO Best Practices, and Strategic Uses

-If you need help convincing your fellow marketers that this is the route to go, consider the following benefits associated with the use of content pillars:
+If you need help convincing your fellow marketers that this is the route to go, consider the following benefits associated with the use of topic clusters:

 Now is a great time to get started either re-organizing the content that you already have, or planning for the future content pillars your company needs.